schemeorg-community/server-configuration/jenkins/README.md

 5. (Optionally) Add `update.sh` script to be run by cron periodically.

 If all went well jenkins should be reachable on `localhost:8080`, login with user `admin` and password from step 2.

-## Workflow for setting up jobs

-1. A pull request is initiated on a git platform where this configuration is hosted, with necessary changes in `jenkins.yml` jobs section;
-2. Maintainer(s) review the change, merge if appropriate;
-3. Either periodically, manually, or on some way set up trigger, machine hosting Jenkins controller does a `git pull` and `docker compose up -d --build`, after which the changes should appear on CI.

 ## User permissions and per-project secrets